Business Computer Technology

 BCT 251 3 credits

 Provides an introduction to Web-editing software Logic and layout for beginning Web page designers.
 Provides all the information necessary to plan effective and attractive Web pages.
 Included are helpful tips on how to make professional-looking Web pages.
 May be repeated with different software.
+Formerly BIT 225/CEC 140.
 Prerequisites: BCT 105 and BCT 125 or instructor's signature.

 BCT 275 3 credits

 This project-oriented course will prepare students to utilize spreadsheet, database, presentation, publishing and word processing software to perform integrated tasks and functions.
-Complete projects and simulations that require integrating shared data and information between those programs.
-Prerequisites: BCT 105, 120, 130, 150, 160 or instructor's signature.
+Students will complete projects and simulations that require them to integrate shared data and information between those programs.
+Prerequisites: BCT 105, BCT 120, and BCT 130.

 Designed to continue providing on-the-job practical field experience related to business computer technology.
 One credit is earned for each five hours of work experience per week.
-Prerequisite: permission of instructor.
+Variable credit class.
+Prerequisite: instructor's permission.